charlesweir/WordImagesAndTables/README.md

-# Microsoft Word Plug-in for Image and Table Layout
+# Microsoft Word Plug-in to Layout Images and Tables as a Desktop Publisher

 <br>
-New, wonderful, support for floating images and tables in Microsoft Word!
+New, wonderful, support for desktop publishing in Microsoft Word: beautiful layout of floating images and tables!

 Click [here](#installation) to skip to the installation instructions and [here](#instructions) for the usage instructions.